pustotnik/zenmake/docs/buildconf-taskparams.rst

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+.. _buildconf-taskparams-use:

 use
 """""""""""""""""""""
     This attribute enables the link against libraries (static or shared).
-    It's used for local libraries from other tasks.
-Also it's used to declare dependencies between build tasks.
+    It can be used for local libraries from other tasks or to declare dependencies between build tasks.
+Also it can be used to declare using of :ref:`external dependencies<dependencies-external>`.
+    For external dependencies the format of any dependency in ``use`` must be:
+    ``dependency-name:target-reference-name``.

-    It is one or more the other task names.
+    It can contain one or more the other task names.

     If a task name contain spaces and all these names are listed in one string then each such a name must be in quotes.